Carlos Edwards: International career

 Edwards made his international debut for the Trinidad and Tobago national team on 5 June 1999 against Grenada in the 1999 Caribbean Cup, despite never having appeared at any youth level for his country before.

 After winning that tournament, Edwards went on to become an established international and was part of the team that reached the World Cup Finals for the first time in the country's history and was duly selected for the squad for the 2006 World Cup in Germany.
 He played every minute of their participation during the competition, against Sweden, England and Paraguay, respectively.

 Personal life

-Edwards was named after Eighteenth Dynasty Ancient Egyptian ruler, Akhenaten.
+Edwards' full name contains the name of Eighteenth Dynasty Ancient Egyptian ruler Akhenaten.